-- (ix) clean wheels and undercarriage of vehicles prior to leaving construction sites; - (x) limit speed of construction vehicles on access roads and work sites to a maximum of 30 km/h; - (xi) prohibit burning firewood in work and labor camps (promote liquefied petroleum gas for cooking purposes and electric heater for heating purposes); - (xii) use vehicles that have government-issued permits and registrations; and - (xiii) prohibit open burning of solid waste. - 96.
+- (viii) during demolition, water exterior surfaces, unpaved ground in the immediate vicinity and demolition debris; - (ix) place signage at active work sites in populated areas; - (x) require trucks delivering aggregates and cement to have tarpaulin cover; - (xi) clean wheels and undercarriage of vehicles prior to leaving construction sites; - (xii) limit speed of construction vehicles on access roads and work sites to a maximum of 30 km/h: - (xiii) prohibit burning firewood in work and labor camps (promote liquified petroleum gas for cooking purposes and electric heater for heating purposes); - (xiv) use vehicles that have government-issued permits and registrations; and - (xv) prohibit open burning of solid waste. - 94.
 Noise Levels.
 Noise-emitting construction activities include earthworks, concrete mixing, demolition works, movement and operation of construction vehicles and equipment, and loading and unloading of coarse aggregates.
 The significance of noise impact will be higher in areas where noise-sensitive institutions such as health care and educational facilities are situated.
-Noise levels should not exceed the national standards for noise or WHO noise level guidelines, whichever is more stringent, or result in increase in background noise level of 3 decibels at the nearest receptor location off-site15.
-The comparative illustration of national standards versus WHO guidelines is in Table 4 of Section II. - 97.
-To mitigate the impacts, contractors will be required to: - (i) provide prior information to the local public, including institutions such as schools and hospitals, about the work schedule; - (ii) use equipment that emits the least noise, well-maintained and with efficient mufflers.
-Install silencers if necessary and practical; - (iii) restrict noisy activities to day time; - (iv) avoid use of noisy equipment or doing noisy works at night time; - (v) limit engine idling to a maximum of one minute; - (vi) spread out the schedule of material, spoil and waste transport; - (vii) minimize drop heights when loading and unloading coarse aggregates; and - (viii) not use horns unless it is necessary to warn other road users or animals of a vehicle's approach. - 98.
+Noise levels should not exceed the national standards for noise or WHO noise level guidelines, whichever is more stringent, or result in increase in background noise level of 3 decibels at the nearest receptor location off-site.
+The comparative illustration of national standards versus WHO guidelines is in of section II - 95.
+To mitigate the impacts, contractors will be required to: - (i) follow World Bank's EHS Guidelines on Construction and Decommissioning Activities (footnote 15); - (ii) if applicable to subproject alignment, prepare and implement a noise and vibration management plan that should be part of the SEMP; - (iii) provide prior information to the local public, including institutions such as schools and hospitals, about the work schedule - (iv) use equipment that emits the least noise, well-maintained and with efficient mufflers.
+Install silencers if necessary and practical; - (v) restrict noisy activities to day time; - (vi) avoid use of noisy equipment or doing noisy works at night time; - (vii) limit engine idling to a maximum of one minute; - (viii) spread out the schedule of material, spoil and waste transport; - (ix) minimize drop heights when loading and unloading coarse aggregates; and - (x) not use horns unless it is necessary to warn other road users or animals of a vehicle's approach. - 96.
 Surface Water Quality.
 Some sections of the road alignments are located along or cross water bodies, exposing these water bodies to risks of pollution caused by: (i) poorly managed construction sediments, and waste materials; (ii) poor sanitation practices of construction workers; and (iii) improper storage of petroleum products or chemicals used during construction such as fuel, oil and lubricants.
+Although construction works will be scheduled during dry season, any unavoidable excavation or construction works during monsoon season will wash down these pollutants to the water bodies.
 There will be very negligible environmental impacts due to construction of box culvert and cross drains.
 The project is reconstructing the existing poor-quality box culvert and cross drains, none of them will be constructed in new locations.
 During construction of box culvert and cross drains, diversion will be constructed by providing adequate drainage facilities to ensure smooth movement of traffic and to avoid water logging.